 Ascend is a salary supplement award program designed to increase retention, educator practice and compensation.
 The Ascend program rewards early childhood educators by collectively recognizing education, ongoing professional development, teacher-child interactions and longevity as demonstrated pathways of competency in their roles.

-Ascend supplements are available to early learning educators working in Miami-Dade County who meet any ONE of the following criteria:
+Ascend supplements are available to early learning educators employed at Thrive by 5 programs in Miami-Dade County.

 - A$CEND Frequently Asked Questions (pdf)